Study Abroad Program Overview

 The program is hosted by FUBiS, an affiliate of Free University.
-FUBiS provides international students with a premiere study abroad program delivering the highest academic quality and furthering the development of intercultural competence.
-FUBiS offers intensive and semi-intensive German language classes at five proficiency levels.
-Semi-intensive German langauge classes meet three days a week and intensive German classes meet every weekday.
-Subject classes meet two days a week and are held by distinguished German and international faculty.
+FUBiS provides international students with a premiere study abroad program delivering high academic quality and developing intercultural competence.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.

 Keep in mind that on UCEAP you take your financial aid with you.
 The amount of your financial aid package will take into account the total estimated costs of this experience.
 One advantage of selecting UCEAP for study abroad is that we facilitate the process by working with your UC Financial Aid Office (FAO), informing them of your UCEAP participation and providing them with your UCEAP budget.
 Just like your UC Campus billing office, we receive your financial aid and scholarships from your FAO, apply it to cover the UCEAP program fees, and disburse any remaining aid on a set schedule.